 You are also paying for their extensive childcare knowledge and their passion for providing quality childcare.
 Every nanny agency is different.

-At The Elite Nanny Team, parents pay their nanny directly typically using a direct deposit system, but some sitters accept checks.
+At The Elite Nanny Team, parents currently pay their nanny directly (subject to change) typically using a direct deposit system, but some sitters accept checks.

 At $20.00 an hour, fewer of our nannies are college-educated.
 The higher the hourly nanny pay you offer, the greater the skill and education we can recruit for.